 It is a drug for patients with symptomatic heart failure.
-It helps manage fluid retention and reduces the strain on the heart.
-It also protects the heart from developing scar tissue and can reduce blood pressure.
+It helps reduce the blood pressure and manage fluid retention.
+By doing so, it reduces the strain on the heart.
 This medicine may help you live longer with an improved quality of life and fewer hospital admissions.